 Bringing related points and examples and counterpoints together makes them easy to compare.
 I find this easier to use than the commonly recommended "pros on the left, cons on the right".
 This structure also makes it easy to spot unanswered arguments.

-As an illustration of this structure, this blog post charts the debate about a particular proposal, the NSA-driven proposal for IETF to publish an RFC specifying usage of non-hybrid ML-KEM in TLS.
-The chart also covers non-hybrid ML-DSA, where the debate is almost exactly the same, but the chart notes a few differences.
+As an illustration of this structure, this blog post charts the debate about a particular proposal, the NSA-driven proposal for IETF to publish an RFC specifying usage of solo ML-KEM in TLS.
+The chart also covers solo ML-DSA, where the debate is almost exactly the same, but the chart notes a few differences.

 In this chart, "pro" means an argument for the proposal; "con" means an argument against the proposal; indenting B under A means that B is a supporting argument for A (if A and B are both pro or both con) or that B is a counterargument to A (if A and B are on opposite sides).